department-of-veterans-affairs/vets-api/docs/setup/native.md

 This file has the necessary configuration settings for local development as well as comments outlining some additional configuration that some developers may wish to use.

 ### Configuring ClamAV antivirus

+**NOTE:** In many cases, there in no need to run ClamAV for local development, even if you are working with uploaded files since the scanning functionality is already built into our CarrierWave and Shrine file upload base classes.

 Prior to EKS, ClamAV (the virus scanner) was deployed in the same process as Vets API.
 With EKS, ClamAV has been extracted out into it’s own service.
 Locally you can see the docker-compose.yml config for clamav.